asmaIGithub/Zomato-Data-analysis-using-SQL/README.md

-# Zomato Purchase Analysis Using SQL 🍴📊
+# Zomato  Data Analysis Using SQL 🍴📊

 This project focuses on analyzing customer purchase behavior using SQL with a sample dataset inspired by Zomato.
 The analysis includes insights into customer preferences, spending patterns, and loyalty program impact.
 It demonstrates the use of SQL for data exploration, aggregation, and reporting.